geek-cookbook/geek-cookbook/docs/elfhosted/index.md

 # ElfHosted

 Do you enjoy tinkering with Docker, Kubernetes, and self-hosting, but there are some things you want to "Just Work(tm)"?
-That's what [ElfHosted][elfhosted] is about - combining out extensive (*and growing!*) collection of recipes with the Kubernetes / GitOps-managed architecture, and making them available in a well-packaged, automated, continuously-delivered bundle!
+That's what [ElfHosted][elfhosted] is about - combining our extensive (*and growing!*) collection of recipes with the Kubernetes / GitOps-managed architecture, and making them available in a well-packaged, automated, continuously-delivered bundle!

 ## What can I do with ElfHosted?